 After approximately four weeks of filing the petition, the Pomona court set a hearing date about two weeks later.

 Greg Hill then appeared for the hearing on the motion.
 The judge assigned to the case granted the petition, which greatly pleased the client.
-He was ready to move onto the next phase of his life without the stigma of having a conviction next to his name for battery.
+He was ready to move onto the next phase of his life without the stigma of having a conviction for battery next to his name.